ravisharda/rest-client-with-retries-demo/README.md

 The wrapper uses [Resilience4j](https://resilience4j.readme.io/docs/retry) for retries.

-The [HttpClientTests](https://github.com/ravisharda/rest-client-with-retries-demo/blob/main/src/test/java/org/example/rs/http/retryingclient/HttpClientTests.java) class demos the usage of the wrapper.
+The [HttpApiClientTests](https://github.com/ravisharda/rest-client-with-retries-demo/blob/main/src/test/java/org/example/rs/http/retryingclient/HttpApiClientTests.java) class demos the usage of the wrapper.
 The tests use [WireMock](http://wiremock.org/) for running a REST API server that provides stubbed responses.
 Each test then uses the wrapper to demonstrate a unit of functionality.

 ## Enhancement Backlog

-1. Support for POST requests.
+1. Support for HTTP POST method.
 2. Support for additional request headers.
 Hint: Create an abstract class for requests with implementations for each method.
-3. Demonstration of use of call-specified retry config.
-4. Support for HTTP methods other than GET and POST.
+3. Support for HTTP methods other than GET and POST.
-5. Support for modifying client properties other than connect timeout and read timeout.
+4. Support for modifying client properties other than connect time-out and read time-out.